yuantaogiser/G2MF/README.md

-<h1 align="center">A graph-based multi-modal data fusion framework for identifying urban functional zone</h1>
+<h1 align="center">A graph-based multimodal data fusion framework for identifying urban functional zone</h1>

 ![](images/Flowchart.jpg)

-This is the official PyTorch implementation of the paper **[A graph-based multi-modal data fusion framework for identifying urban functional zone]()**.
+This is the official PyTorch implementation of the paper **[A graph-based multimodal data fusion framework for identifying urban functional zone](https://www.sciencedirect.com/science/article/pii/S1569843224007118)**.

 Note: The app and codes we developed, data, and trained models will be released upon acceptance of the paper.